TraineeMaczi/TeacherSupportApp/README.md

 select * from secutityrole;

+suppose admin role is 200

 2)Create security data for your users

 you can check table content by typing ---->  select * from usersecuritydata;

+insert into usersecuritydata values(1,1,"activeAdmin1@email.com","pass","pass",0);

+second arg is active 1 allow you to logIn 0 means exsisting in basa but can't login

+3)Conect security data with role

+you can check table content by typing ----> select * from securityuserdataandsecurityrole;

+insert into securityuserdataandsecurityrole values(1,200);

+1 - security data id
+200 -role admin id

+4)Create Person

+you can check table content by typing ----> select * from person;

+Faculty id is required too so check what faculties you have by typing ----> select * from faculty;

+insert into person values(1,null,null,"Bob",null,null,"Kowalski",null,0,null,5,1);

+(id,other data ,other data ,name,other data,other data,surname,other data,version,other data,faculty id,user security data id)